FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 (= "Ferrite Info").
 Many, many hundreds of them have been sold by VERON (the Dutch RSGB / ARRL organisation).

 The original work didn't account for the parasitic effects at resonance and power use.
 It was initially not meant to cope with that.
-It is felt nowadays as a lack of information, so extra info is added ( or must still be added....) to the PDF's.
+It is felt nowadays as a lack of information, so extra info is added in the extra chapter to part 1.
 On this web-page you already can read a preview of the headlines.

 Part three, the EMC part with lots of interference experience, is somewhat outdated... or isn't it??
 We now have the CE commitment.
 Problems are still the same, but with other type of equipment (PLC, a.s.o.)??